+Some muscle groups stand out more so than others, commonly referred to as “show” muscle — abs, arms, chest, etc. Then there are muscles that can truly show how strong someone is, namely the muscles of the back.
 One of the many goals of those who work out is the opportunity to be strong and have well-defined muscles.
 More times than not, however, we tend to neglect certain unfavorable muscle groups.
-This usually results in us focusing on the muscle groups on the front half of our bodies — the “mirror” muscles that we see when we nonchalantly flex or check in our reflection when passing in front of a mirror.
-Indeed, quads, biceps, shoulders, chest, and abs often get a little more love and attention than anything on the posterior chain.
+This usually results in us focusing on the muscle groups on the front half of our bodies — the “mirror” or show muscles that we see when we nonchalantly flex or check our reflection when passing in front of a mirror.
+Indeed these often get a little more love and attention than anything on the backside.
 So, let’s flip that script and talk about having a strong and functional back.

-The largest and most dominant muscle group on your upper body on the posterior chain are the latissimus dorsi muscles, more commonly referred to as the lats.
+The largest and most dominant muscle group on your upper body on the posterior chain, the muscles on the backside of your body, are the latissimus dorsi muscles, more commonly referred to as the lats.
 They are recruited for many key movements involving the trunk, core, and upper body, so it’s important to incorporate exercises, rowing or pulling movements, that strengthen the lats into your workout routine.

 There are numerous exercises that target the lats, including bodyweight exercises, dumbbell and barbell options, and weight machines.
-Before we dive into those exercises, it’s helpful to define what exactly the lats are.
-Then be sure to keep reading for some inspiration and guidance for your lat workouts to help ensure that even if you can’t see them, your lats are just as strong and defined as your pecs and abs.
+Before we dive into those exercises, it’s helpful to define what exactly the lats are and what their primary function is.
+From there you can follow our guidance on how to structure your lat workouts to help ensure that even if you can’t see them, your lats are just as strong and defined as your pecs and abs.

 The lats refer to the latissimus dorsi muscles, which are a pair of large, triangular, or V-shaped muscles on either side of your spine.
 They span from the very inside of your upper arm by your shoulder down to the back of the pelvis at the waist, creating a dramatic taper spanning your entire back.